learn-co-curriculum/phase-4-cookies-and-sessions-readme/README.md

 Cookies are stored in the browser.
 The browser doesn't care about what's in the cookies you set.
 It just stores the data and sends it along on future requests to your server.
-You can think of them as a hash—and indeed, as we'll see later, Rails exposes cookies with a method that behaves much like a hash.
+You can think of them as a hash — and indeed, as we'll see later, Rails exposes cookies with a method that behaves much like a hash.

 ## Using Cookies